d1b1/content-sample-blog/README.md

-content-sample-blog
+Sampe Blog using Content API
 ===================

-Sample Blog using the Content API.
+This is a sample blog using the Content API.